ava-tan/cornell-bjj/documents/design-journey.md

 ![Desktop draft](signupsketch-1.jpg)

 ## Interactivity (Milestone 1) - Leo
-Calendar, consent form, and image gallery.
-All this meets the needs of our client because the calendar will show what days the jiujitsu club will meet, the image gallery will provide them a visual of what the club is like, and the consent form will let them fill out the agreement to join the club.
+Calendar, sign up form, and image gallery.
+All this meets the needs of our client because the calendar will show what days the jiu-jitsu club will meet, the image gallery will provide them a visual of what the club is like, and the consent form will let them fill out the agreement to join the club.
+The image gallery can be clicked on and you can transition from one picture to another.
+The calendar will work by displaying a digital calendar and you can click on the days to see what events are going and their respective times.